-H9.
+H12.
 Turning Off Your Barbecue

-When you have finished using your barbecue, turn all the control valves fully clockwise to the "Off" position, then switch off the gas at the bottle.
-Wait until the barbecue is sufficiently cool before closing its lid.
+When you have finished using your barbecue, turn all the control valves fully clockwise to the "Off" position.
+To do this, push and hold in the control knob at the "High" position and turn to "Off".
+The gas must then be turned off at the bottle.